shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 7, you gain senses from your infused items.

 You can sense the surroundings of an infused item.
-As an action, you may choose an item you infused that you know the exact location of.
+As a bonus action, you may choose an item you infused that you know the exact location of.
 You can then sense how many items, walls, creatures, etc. are in its vicinity, and their exact locations, but you can’t sense what kind of thing they are.
 This sense lasts until the beginning of your next turn.
-If the infused item is not in that exact location, this action fails.
+If the infused item is not in that exact location, you don’t sense anything.

 ### Remote Activation

 At level 7, you can remotely activate items you infuse.
-As a bonus action, you may choose an item you infused that you know the exact location of.
+As an action, you may choose an item you infused that you know the exact location of.
 You then activate that item.
 If you can see or have senses of the infused item’s surroundings, you can choose the targets.
 Otherwise, the infused item automatically targets the closest valid target or area.
 If the infused item is not in that exact location, this bonus action fails.

 ### Auto-Activation

 At level 11, you learn how to cause an item to react to a situation.
 You learn the following Bond Affinity option:

--   Reactive: 2 Spell Points.
+-   Reactive: 20 Spell Points.
 Set a reactive condition for this spell cast, which automatically activates this spell cast’s infused item when met.

+If a Reactive spell is not infused into an item, the spell fails.

 ### Multi-Infusing

 At level 15, you learn how to cram more spells into a single item.
 You gain the following Bond Affinity option:

--   Appended: 3 Spell Points.
+-   Appended: 30 Spell Points.
 Infuse this spell cast into an infused item without overwriting spells already infused into it.

 When an item with multiple infused spells is activated, each spell is activated all in the same turn, in order of infusion, using the same targets, if applicable.

+If an Appended spell is not infused into an item, the spell fails.

 ## Battle Bender